Direction-sweep Markov chains: Direction-sweep MCMC

-For a finite direction set, and taking into account the $\pi$-periodicity of directions, this establishes that the lifted stationary distribution $\pi(\xvec, \phi)$ is independent of $\DIR$.
-The first and second parts together establish the validity of global balance and the independence of the lifted stationary distribution from the lifting variable.
-Sequential MCMC is irreducible for any choice of two or more directions.
+For a finite direction set, and taking into account the periodicity of directions, this establishes that the lifted stationary distribution $\pi(\xvec, \phi)$ is independent of $\DIR$.
+The first and second parts together establish the validity of the global-balance condition in \eref{eq:global}.
+For the two-dimensional dipole model, direction-sweep MCMC is aperiodic and irreducible for any choice of two or more directions.
+The independence of the stationary distribution $\pi(\xvec, \phi)$ with respect to the lifting variable is a general property of lifted MCMC \cite{Krauth2021eventchain}.

-For small $\CHDIR$, sequential MCMC features two cutoff impact parameters $\LCUTP$ and $\LCUTM$:
+For small $\CHDIR$, direction-sweep MCMC features two cutoff impact parameters $\LCUTP$ and $\LCUTM$:

 Here, $\LCUTP$ exists for $\cos(\CHDIR) > 1 / \RAT$, and $\LCUTM$ for $\cos(\CHDIR) > (\RAT^2 - 2) / \RAT^2$.
 For a fixed value of $\RAT$, $\LCUTPM$ both exist in the limit $\CHDIR \to 1$ and approach $1$ as $\LCUTPM \to 1^{\pm}$.
 The interval $[\LCUTM, \LCUTP]$ is a separation layer for the impact parameter $\lambda$ because $|\lambda_t| > \LCUTP$ implies $|\lambda_{\TS+1}| > 1$, whereas $| \lambda_t| < \LCUTM$ implies $| \lambda_{\TS+1}| < 1$ (see \subfig{fig:Sequential}{b}).